-- 1 Set your drawing window so that you can see circles B and C on the surface. - 2 If the Alignment Layout Tools toolbar is not open, select the alignment.
-Right-click and click Edit Alignment Geometry. - 3 In the Alignment Layout Tools toolbar, click the drop-down list Select Free Curve Fillet (Between Two Entities, Radius). - 4 As prompted on the command line, click the tangent that enters circle B from the left (the 'first entity'). - 5 Click the tangent that exits from circle B on the right (the 'next entity'). - 6 Press Enter to select the default value of a curve less than 180 degrees. - 7 Enter a radius value of 200.
+- 1 Open Align-2.dwg, which is located in the tutorial drawings folder (page 819). - 2 Set your drawing window so that you can see circles B and C on the surface. - 3 If the Alignment Layout Tools toolbar is not open, select the alignment.
+Right-click and click Edit Alignment Geometry. - 4 In the Alignment Layout Tools toolbar, click the drop-down list 🏠 .

+Select 🔶 Free Curve Fillet (Between Two Entities, Radius).

+- 5 As prompted on the command line, click the tangent that enters circle B from the left (the 'first entity'). - 6 Click the tangent that exits from circle B on the right (the 'next entity'). - 7 Press Enter to select the default value of a curve less than 180 degrees. - 8 Enter a radius value of 200.
 The curve is drawn between the tangents as specified.